 Enter make and model of microscope.

 2. Software: Does the part of your protocol being filmed include step-by-step descriptions of software usage?
+Yes

 If Yes, we will need you to record using screen recording software to capture the steps.
 If you use a Mac, QuickTime X also has the ability to record the steps.
 Please upload all screen captured video files to your project page as soon as possible.